varunmaster/ServiceTracker/README.md

 The API endpoints are located in the Controllers folder.

+##Issues (faced by me)
+Running the App gives an Internal server error 500 (related to some module not being loaded or found).
+To resolve this, go to the web.config file in the wwwroot folder and "remove V2 from modules="AspNetCoreModuleV2" " and then refresh the site.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.